exercism/configlet/README.md

 To use the application in your track, you can copy the [`scripts/fetch-configlet_v3`](./scripts/fetch-configlet_v3) and/or [`scripts/fetch-configlet_v3.ps1`](./scripts/fetch-configlet_v3.ps1) files to your track's repository.
 Running either of these scripts will download the latest version of the `configlet_v3` tool to your track's `bin` directory.

+## Linting

+The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
+Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
+The full list of rules that are checked by the linter can be found [here](https://github.com/exercism/v3-docs/blob/master/anatomy/tracks/configlet/linting.md).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/exercism/configlet-v3.